The Seven AIAG-VDA FMEA Steps

 Overestimating detection capability is one of the most common mistakes in FMEA — assuming controls are more effective than they actually are leads to underestimated risk.

-Step 6: Define Actions and Priorities
+Practical Analysis: Define Actions and Priorities

-The final step combines Severity, Occurrence, and Detection into a risk evaluation.
+Risk analysis combines Severity, Occurrence, and Detection into a risk evaluation.
 The AIAG-VDA standard uses Action Priority (AP) instead of the traditional Risk Priority Number (RPN).

 Action Priority classifies each failure as: